 Let's have a look at a simple illustration of the ribbon speaker transducer:

-In ribbon designs, the diaphragm (known as the ribbon) is full conductive.
+In ribbon designs, the diaphragm (known as the ribbon) is fully conductive.
 It is made of a conductive material rather than have an embedded conductive wire or an attached coil.

-In terms of amplification, the ribbon diaphragm generally requires less voltage and more current that traditional speaker drivers to keep the relatively fragile ribbon safe.
+In terms of amplification, the ribbon diaphragm generally requires less voltage and more current than traditional speaker drivers to keep the relatively fragile ribbon safe.